 I have read yet not understood the electronics devices policy..
 If you select this option, please explain your answer in the feed back form

 Make a Donation: Please help us acquire materials to ensure best learning.

 ACAD courses are designed to let students dig into and experience history.
 Field trips, projects, novels etc.. are costly.
 The Alpine Foundation is a tax deductible foundation that allows you to help purchase supplies and experiences for your son/daughter’s classroom.

 Make a donation by clinking on the "Donate Now!" link on the left.

 Be sure to keep a copy of your receipt for a tax deduction come tax season AND while you're at it contact your employer to access matching funds for your child's education

 Late Work & Grading Policies

 Work is considered late if the student is present in class and does not hand in the assignment on the due date, or as the teacher collects it.

 Completion of all late work for students not in attendance on the due date is the responsibility of the student.
+All work is available in Canvas.
 Students should turn in late work on the next school day.
-Additional late work can be turned in by completing the additional assignments listed for Mastery in the late work description in skyward.

 It is the responsibility of the student to come in after school or during Pridetime to evaluate, grade and post late work.
 Late work will not be accepted during instructional time.